EHanz/CodingClub/README.md

 # CodingClub

-My many trials and errors solving various coding problems at Millersville Coding Club.
+Various coding problems I have solved on oppenkattis and other sites.

-The problems are from openkattis a website where you compete against others across the globe solving various coding problems with an assortment of languages.
+These problems were solved for Millersville Coding Club.